 Is Before or After School Care Available?

 Before School Care is available for $5/day from 7:30-8:00 AM.
 (Before School Care is free of charge for children in full-day program).
 After School Care will not be available for children in preschool program.

 What Ages May Attend?

-We are accepting 3, 4, and 5-year-olds for enrollment.
+We are accepting 3 and 4-year-olds for enrollment.
 Children must be potty-trained to attend.